alasdair333/cfssl-docker/README.md

 I have a homelab and like to deploy various services to try them out.
 More and more services require HTTPs (quite rightly) and I was getting fed up with the unverified host warnings in chrome.

+I am also developing this as hopefully a way I can provide a way for my Terraform / Ansible scripts to request certs and install them on the OS.

 ## Frameworks used

 <b>Built with</b>